learn-co-curriculum/dsc-statistical-power-lab/README.md

 ```

-Above output tells us that for our researcher, in order to get the required power (95%) for the observed effect of 0.17 , he would need considerably higher number of patients in each group i.e. 41.
+This output indicates that in order to get the required power (80%) to detect a difference of 0.17, you would need considerably higher number of patients.

 >**BONUS EXERCISE: Calculating power across varying sample and effect sizes**